kazushi67/awsim-pointcloud-builder/README.md

 ## How to use
 1. Prepare AWSIM-binary [follwing here](https://tier4.github.io/AWSIM/)
 2. Build this pkg from this source
-3. Launch this pkg after running AWSIM
+3. running this pkg and AWSIM
     ```bash
     ros2 launch awsim_pointcloud_builder awsim_pointcloud_builder.launch.xml save_path:=<save_map_path>
     ```

 4. Stop AWSIM.
-This pkg stop automatically After stopping AWSIM.
+5. It's a success if pcd-file exists in save_map_path.